Hackavist/XamarinKickStartTemplate/README.md

 ## Future Work

+* Local Notifications Service

 * Set MasterDetailsPage Design

 * Async Command Set task Result (to prevent multiple clicks on any giving button)

 * On the Fly object validators

 * Basic Converters

+## Issues and Bugs Reporting

+For any issue or bug found please open an _issue_ stating
+1. What was your expected output?

+1. What was the actual output?

+1. Any supprting screen shots or code snippits

+## Contributing

+Contributing is most welcomed you can contribute by

+1. sending a pull request that includes your changes and suggestions

+or

+2. Opening up an issue explaining the suggestion or the feature with an enhancment tag on it